"""

 parser = argparse.ArgumentParser(

-description="Telnet protocol server",
+description="Telnet protocol server", formatter_class=argparse.ArgumentDefaultsHelpFormatter

 )

-parser.add_argument("host", nargs="?", default=CONFIG.host, help="bind address")
+parser.add_argument("host", nargs="?", default=_config.host, help="bind address")

 parser.add_argument(